From Exploration to Mastery: Enabling LLMs to Master Tools via Self-Driven Interactions: Experiments

 \textbf{Baselines.} Following \citet{qin2023toolllm} and \citet{yuan2024easytool}, we compare our method with widely adopted baselines, including: (1) ReAct~\citep{yao2022react}, which integrates reasoning with action, enabling LLMs not only to justify their actions but also to refine their reasoning processes based on feedback from the environment.
 (2) DFSDT~\citep{qin2023toolllm}, which addresses the issue of error propagation by incorporating a depth-first search strategy to enhance decision-making accuracy.
 (3) EasyTool~\citep{yuan2024easytool}, which achieves more concise tool descriptions by using ChatGPT to directly rewrite the documentation and incorporate guidelines, thereby enhancing the comprehension of LLMs regarding tool functions and parameter requirements.

 \textbf{Implementation Details.} For the main experiments, we use the \emph{GPT-4o} as the backbone model for \ourmodel, which means that we employ this model to refine the tool documentation by incorporating its own tool usage feedback.
-We set the similarity threshold $\phi$ to $0.9$ for diversity-promoting exploration strategy, and termination threshold $\tau$ to $0.75$ for tool-adaptive termination mechanism.
+We set the similarity threshold $\phi$ to $0.9$, termination threshold $\tau$ to $0.75$, and maximum iteration count to $5$.
 We select three of the latest LLMs to ensure our evaluation reflects the current state of the field including the closed-source models \emph{GPT-4o}~\footnote{{\href{https://platform.openai.com/playground/chat?models=gpt-4o-2024-08-06}{https://platform.openai.com/playground/chat?models=gpt-4o-2024-08-06}}} and \emph{GPT-4o-mini}~\footnote{\href{https://platform.openai.com/playground/chat?models=gpt-4o-mini}{https://platform.openai.com/playground/chat?models=gpt-4o-mini}}, as well as the open-source model \emph{Llama-3-70B}~\footnote{\href{https://huggingface.co/meta-llama/Meta-Llama-3-70B}{https://huggingface.co/meta-llama/Meta-Llama-3-70B}}.
 Our code is available at~\url{https://github.com/quchangle1/DRAFT}.